 This template relates to annual submission of information for individual entities.

-This template shall report all (significant, very significant and transactions required to be reported in all circumstances) intra-group transactions between entities of a group related to equity, debt, reciprocal financing and asset transfers.
+This template shall report all (significant, very significant and transactions required to be reported in all circumstances) intra-group transactions between entities in scope of group supervision related to equity, debt, reciprocal financing and asset transfers.

 These include, but are not limited to: